fxcker01/blog/README.md

-📝 Django Blog A simple and clean blog built with Django.
-The project includes an admin panel, post categories, and a responsive UI using custom HTML and CSS.
+📝 Django Blog
+A simple and clean blog built with Django.
+The project includes an admin panel, post categories, and a responsive UI using custom HTML, CSS, and Bootstrap.
 The blog is fully in English and ready for deployment or local testing.

 🚀 Features 🗂 Create, edit, and delete blog posts